AfekhikuDonald/printf/README.md

-this is a repository for the printf function
+this is a repository for the printf function.